Rdulieu/CodingDojo-PDD-VueJs/.clinerules/vue3-awesome-copilot.md

 ## Project Context
 - Vue 3.x with Composition API as default
 - TypeScript for type safety
-- Single File Components (`.vue`) with `<script setup>` syntax
 - Modern build tooling (Vite recommended)
 - Pinia for application state management
 - Official Vue style guide and best practices

 ## Development Standards

-### Architecture
-- Favor the Composition API (`setup` functions and composables) over the Options API
-- Organize components and composables by feature or domain for scalability
-- Separate UI-focused components (presentational) from logic-focused components (containers)
-- Extract reusable logic into composable functions in a `composables/` directory
-- Structure store modules (Pinia) by domain, with clearly defined actions, state, and getters

 ### TypeScript Integration
 - Enable `strict` mode in `tsconfig.json` for maximum type safety